L30LH/Minecraft-Main-Hand-Hotkey/README.md

-# Example Mod

-## Setup

-For setup instructions, please see the [Fabric Documentation page](https://docs.fabricmc.net/develop/getting-started/creating-a-project#setting-up) related to the IDE that you are using.
+# Main Hand Hotkey

+## A minecraft mod which adds a hotkey for the Main Hand

 ## License

-This template is available under the CC0 license.
+This template is available under the GPL v3 license.
 Feel free to learn from it and incorporate it in your own projects.